-Discomfort can be avoided by use of a topical anesthetic prior to treatment.
-You may also wish to take a pain reliever pill such as ibuprofen approximately 30 minutes prior to your appointment as long as you can safely do so.
+Discomfort can be avoided by the use of a topical anesthetic before treatment.
+You may also wish to take a pain reliever pill such as ibuprofen approximately 30 minutes before your appointment as long as you can safely do so.
 If you have ever had your skin waxed, you should know that laser hair removal is not nearly as painful as the waxing process.

 The time for each session varies depending upon how large a body surface you are going to have treated.
 If you are planning to get parts of your face lasered, your specialist is going to give you a pair of goggles or sunglasses so that your eyes are protected throughout the treatment.

 After the procedure, any redness or irritation can be soothed with ice packs or cold compresses.
 These minor side effects should go away within a few hours or at most a couple of days.
 Some people describe their after-effects as mild sunburn, while others do not have any noticeable difference.

 Laser hair removal should be done in a series of 4 – 6 treatments so different stages of hair growth can be treated and removed.
 Each treatment should be scheduled between 2 and 10 weeks apart.
 In between treatments, you are going to notice that any hair growing in

 comes in much finer and in a sparser way.